IHE/RO.XRTS/README.md

 # Status
-This repository is under-construction and not reviewed with IHE-RO XRTS yet.
+This repository is under construction and not reviewed with IHE-RO XRTS yet.

 A temporary published build is here http://build.fhir.org/ig/IHE/RO.XRTS/branches/master/index.html